sumantkashyav/Log-Analysis-Script/README.md

 ## Acknowledgements

-This project is part of the **Log Analysis Assignment** for **VRV Organization**.
+This project is part of the **Log Analysis Assignment** for **VRV Security Organization**.
 Thanks to the team for providing the requirements and allowing the development of this tool.
 ```